Paul Sahre: Biography

 Sahre (pronounced say-er) was born in Johnson City in upstate New York, and received his BFA and MFA degrees from Kent State University.
-He established New York City based office, Office of Paul Sahre, in 1997 and the office sits above a Dunkin' Donuts on the corner of 6th Avenue and 14th Street in Manhattan.
+After graduating, he lived in Baltimore and worked at a small design studio Barton-Gillet before moving to New York City in 1995.
+He established New York City based design studio, Office of Paul Sahre, in 1997.
+Between 1997–2014 his office was located above a Dunkin' Donuts store on the corner of 6th Avenue and 14th Street in Manhattan.

 Sahre's designs for book covers are well-known and includes series by the authors Rick Moody, Ernest Hemingway and Chuck Klosterman.
 He is a frequent contributor of illustrations to The New York Times, and designed the typeface Fur in 1994.
-Sahre has also provided illustrations for The Atlantic and Newsweek.
+Sahre has also provided illustrations for The Atlantic, Newsweek, and Bloomberg Businessweek.
+Sahre has collaborated with alternative rock band They Might Be Giants on multiple occasions; his work on their album Book earned him and the band a Grammy nomination for Best Boxed or Special Limited Edition Package.

 Sahre teaches graphic design at the School of Visual Arts in New York City.

 Personal life

 Sahre is married to Emily Oberman, designer and partner at Pentagram.
 They have two sons.